devSatyamm/MarketMind/README.md

 Interactive visual timelines showing how a **single policy or market event** ripples through industries, sectors, and portfolios over time.
 See the flood before it hits.

 ### `03` — 🎯 Role-Specific Intelligence
 One platform.
-Four personas.
+Multiple personas.
 All personalized.

 | 👤 Role | 🎯 What They Get |
 |---|---|